Finesseology/run-to-feed-the-hungry-2023/README.md

 ### Dependencies

 -   This was developed on Node.js v18.14.2
--   This was developed on Devian 12
+-   This was developed on Debian 12

 ### Executing program